lab11/raspberrypi-cc2520/README.md

 on your desktop and have it compile successfully:

     cd tinyos-main/apps/Blink
-    make raspberrypi
+    make rpi

-Then copy `build/raspberrypi/main.exe` to the RPI and you should be able to run
+Then copy `build/rpi/main.exe` to the RPI and you should be able to run
 it:

-    scp build/raspberrypi/main.exe <raspberrypi>:~/blink
+    scp build/rpi/main.exe <raspberrypi>:~/blink
     on the rpi:
     ./blink